andreaswachowski/udacity-frontend-p5-neighborhood-map/README.md

 # Neighborhood Map
-A project from Udacity's Front-end Web Developer Nano degree.
+A project from Udacity's Front-end Web Developer Nanodegree.

 It can be used to create a neighborhood map like the following:

 <img src="https://github.com/andreaswachowski/udacity-frontend-p5-neighborhood-map/blob/master/screenshot.png" height=auto width="100%">

-After centering/zooming the
+During load, if the device supports geolocation, the map center can be initialized to your location.
+Subsequent loads will retain that initial location (via localStorage).

-map to the desired area (it is initially set to an area in Hamburg, Germany), click on the map to create markers.
-The markers are collected in the drop-down list “places”.
-You can filter the places in the search field next to it.
+Click on the map to create markers.
+Markers are reverse geocoded and the corresponding places collected in the sidebar.

+Explore the place by clicking on the magnifier glass, which is shown while hovering over its entry in the sidebar (on mobile devices, the button is always shown).
+Exploring will extend the place with five venues from the vicinity found by Foursquare.
+You can promote such a venue to a proper place by clicking on its star icon.

-Places can also be modified: Edit the title of a location by double-clicking on the corresponding list entry (or clicking its edit button).
+Place titles can also be modified: Edit the title of a location by double-clicking on the corresponding list entry (or clicking its edit button).

 A single click pans to the selected marker.

+Places are persisted to localStorage for future use.

 # Installation
 * Clone the git repository to a local directory
+* Enter your Foursquare API credentials in `app/js/app.js` (right at the top, you will see where in the file)
 * Call [grunt](http://gruntjs.com/getting-started) (assumes grunt-cli is already installed):
   1. Change to the project's root directory
   2. Run